se-edu/se-book/common/definitions.md

 <div id="def-domain-expert">

-**Domain Expert** : An expert of a discipline to which the product is connected %%&nbsp;e.g., for a software used for Accounting, a domain expert is someone who is an expert of Accounting%%.
+**Domain Expert** : An expert of a discipline to which the product is connected %%e.g., for a software used for Accounting, a domain expert is someone who is an expert of Accounting%%.

 </div>